SOLD OUT. Contact us for wait list.

 - Your Expedition Leader is One of Patagonia’s Top Naturalist Guides

-Our Patagonia Expedition Leader is one of the most acclaimed guides in the region, with years of in-depth experience in the southern Andes.
-All our NHA Expedition Leaders benefit from Nat Hab’s high-level training, so your trip is sure to be an adventure for the mind as well as the body and spirit.
+Our Patagonia expedition leader is one of the most acclaimed guides in the region, with years of in-depth experience in the southern Andes.
+All of our NHA expedition leaders benefit from Nat Hab’s high-level training, so your trip is sure to be an adventure for the mind as well as the body and spirit.

 Hotel Kosten Aike